damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-runner-with-docker.md

 most of them generously offer free plans for open-source projects.
 While this is great for the open-source community, paid plans can get a little bit too expensive for small start-ups that would prefer to keep their source code private.
-In such an ecosystem, GitLab stands out as a viable option with unlimited private repositories and its GitLab Runner, free and open-source tool to automate the testing and building of projects hosted on GitLab.com, thus giving software developers the freedom to experiment with different approaches to build the optimal pipeline for their needs.
+In such an ecosystem, GitLab Inc. stands out as a viable option with unlimited private repositories and its GitLab Runner, a free and open-source tool to automate the testing and building of projects, thus giving software developers the freedom to experiment with different approaches to build the optimal pipeline for their needs.

 This tutorial will demonstrate how to get started with a CI workflow using [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner).
-We will first setup a sample NodeJS project hosted on Gitlab.com to run tests on Shared Runners, general-purpose server instances provided by GitLab.
+We will first setup a sample NodeJS project hosted on Gitlab.com to run tests on build machines provided by GitLab Inc.
 Then, we will setup and configure our own specific runner on a private server.
 Then we will go over some good practices to speed up the build time as the project grows.
-By the end of this tutorial you will feel comfortable rolling out your own CI solution custom-tailored for your existing projects.
+By the end of this tutorial you will feel comfortable building your own CI solution, custom-tailored for your existing projects.
 This post will be useful for project managers looking for affordable Continuous Integration solutions and developers wanting to build test-driven and sustainable software projects.